 Itamar Rocha Filho

-Before Harvard, I studied Computer Engineering at the Federal University of Paraíba (UFPB), and interned at Google (YouTube, Search) and Meta (AI for AR, Ads).
+At Harvard, I researched reliable LLM post-training—especially Reinforcement Learning with Verifiable Rewards (RLVR)—advised by Sham Kakade at the Kempner Institute, and I was a Teaching Fellow for AC215 (MLOps & LLMOps).
+Before that, I studied Computer Engineering at the Federal University of Paraíba (UFPB), and interned at Google (YouTube, Search) and Meta (AI for AR, Ads).

 I like running, playing football, surfing, and reading.